Code of Conduct

 2.1.9 Dealing with conflict minerals

-For the conflict minerals tin, tungsten, tantalum and gold, as well as other commodities such as cobalt, the company establishes processes in line with
+For the conflict minerals tin, tungsten, tantalum and gold, as well as for other raw materials such as cobalt, the company establishes processes in accordance with

-the Organisation for Economic Co-operation and Development (OECD) Guiding Principles
+with the guidelines of the Organisation for Economic Co-operation and Development (OECD)

-due diligence to promote responsible supply chains for minerals from conflict-affected and high-risk areas, and expects its supplier to do the same.
+for the fulfilment of due diligence to promote responsible supply chains for minerals from conflict-affected and high-risk areas and expects the same from its suppliers.

-from its suppliers as well.
-Smelters and refineries without adequate, audited due diligence processes should be avoided.
+from its suppliers.
+Smelters and refineries without appropriate, audited due diligence processes should be avoided.

 Suppliers shall use the current RMI forms for their declaration (if relevant) http://www.responsiblemineralsinitiative.org